 NBA Fans Debate Which Player To Cut Between Kevin Durant, Stephen Curry, Giannis Antetokounmo, And Luka Doncic

+NBA Fans Debate Which Player To Cut Between Kevin Durant, Stephen Curry, Giannis Antetokounmpo, And Luka Doncic

 But if you had to cut one of the stars mentioned above (between Curry, Doncic, Durant, and Giannis), who would you choose?
 This is the question fans found themselves pondering this week thanks to a Tweet that went viral online.